zaiisao/Documentation/en/Video/billing_video.md

 If a user successfully receives video streams after joining an RTC channel, the corresponding time counts as the video minutes.

-Agora adds up the resolutions of the video streams, to which a specific user subscribes at a time, to get the aggregate resolution.
-The aggregate resolution can be classified into two brackets, and Agora will charge you accordingly:
+Agora adds up the resolutions of the video streams, to which a specific user subscribes at a time, to get that user's aggregate resolution.
+The aggregate resolution can be classified into two brackets, and Agora charges you accordingly: